bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

   BlazingMQ backend.
 It does not need to be globally unique.
 The integer value is chosen by the SDK and sent in the `OpenQueue` request.

-- `MessageGUID`: the 16 byte globally unique identfier of a message.
+- `MessageGUID`: the 16 byte globally unique identifier of a message.
 See [this](https://github.com/bloomberg/blazingmq/blob/main/src/groups/bmq/bmqt/bmqt_messageguid.h) and [this](https://github.com/bloomberg/blazingmq/blob/main/src/groups/bmq/bmqp/bmqp_messageguidgenerator.h)